Stanley E. Hunt Case Series

 Douglas M. McCoy, J.D., lecturer in real estate and Director of the IU Center for Real Estate, is overseeing the creation of the case study to be taught in the real estate appraisals course each fall semester.
 At the end of the semester, the student groups voted to have the best overall presentation for the development of the site will win a cash award.
 As part of the case study curriculum, professionals from the Bloomington community who have experience with the selected case study site speak to the class.

-The sixth annual Stanley E. Hunt Real Estate Case Competition took place at the Virgil T. DeVault Alumni Center on the Bloomington campus in November.
+The seventh annual Stanley E. Hunt Real Estate Case Competition took place at the Virgil T. DeVault Alumni Center on the Bloomington campus in November.

 Student teams in the R440 class were asked to come up with a development plan for a site in downtown Bloomington.
 The top four teams from the class were then invited to compete in the case competition.
 Prize money, provided by case sponsors Cripe Architects + Engineers, Faegre Baker Daniels LLP, and Nancy Hunt, was awarded to the winning teams.

 Real estate professionals were invited to speak to the class throughout the semester to discuss their area of expertise as it related to the case site.
-Speakers this semester were Dave Keller, Sr. Managing Director, HFF; Tom Micuda, Planning Director, City of Bloomington; Steve Smith, Site Engineer, Smith Neubecker and Associates; Jeremy Stephenson, CEO, REI Investments; and Eric Stolberg, President, WS Property Group, Inc.
+Speakers this semester were Dave Keller, Sr. Managing Director, HFF; Wilhelm Kreuzer, Principal, Tartan Realty Group; Tom Micuda, Planning Director, City of Bloomington; and Steve Smith, Site Engineer, Smith Brehob and Associates.

-First place winners Nick Barrett, John Mike Block and Ben Foley proposed The Bloom on Kirkwood, a five story mixed use development project incorporating a full service, state of the art hotel, and first floor retail and structured parking.
+First place winners Zach DiCarlo, Kate Knutson, Tom Lester, and Ravi Narsinghani proposed Presidents Square, a three-story mixed use development project featuring a state of the art medical office, first floor retail, young professional housing, and structured underground parking.

 This year’s case will culminate in a case competition to be held in November at the Virgil T. DeVault Alumni Center.
 Date TBA.